Russian Doll Season 2 Release Date Cast, plot, trailer, review - Mash Viral

 Is there a trailer for the second season of Russian Doll?

-Not yet, but Netflix has released a (of course, very repetitive) video announcing the extension of the show for a second season.
+Not yet, but Netflix has released a (of course very repetitive) video announcing the show’s extension for a second season.

 Sweet birthday, Babyyy! #RussianDoll is coming back for season 2. pic.twitter.com/kVmPsFG7M2